ICOS-Carbon-Portal/infrastructure/local_dev/README.md

 ```
 just create-vm run-playbooks
 ```
-If this succeeds, an LXC container with the required services should now be running.
+If this succeeds, an LXC container with the required services should now be running, and you should be able to run both the `meta` and `data` services.

 ### Development/Testing